Marina Towers

 Despite numerous listings and very detailed remarks, there are zero references to leasehold terms, lease rent, or lease expiration—information that is normally emphasized when present.
 This consistent absence across many agents and listings indicates that Marina Towers almost certainly does not have leasehold units.

-Public remarks explicitly state 'Fee simple ownership', so a lease expiry year is not applicable.
-Returning null for lease expiry with high confidence because the property is fee simple.
+Multiple listings explicitly state 'Fee simple ownership', indicating this is not a leasehold property so a lease expiry year is not applicable.
+Returned null for lease expiry with high confidence.

-Searched all public remarks for terms like 'VA approved', 'VA financing', or 'VA loans' and found none.
-Absence of mention in listings leaves VA approval unconfirmed; returning false with low confidence.
+Searched all public remarks for terms like 'VA approved', 'VA financing', and 'VA loans' and found none.
+Absence of VA-related language in the remarks leads to false with low-medium confidence.
+If you have owner/manager verification that VA is accepted, that would supersede this.

-Several listings explicitly state the building is fully insured (e.g., 'Building is Fully Insured with a reasonable maintenance fee'), directly matching the 'fully insured' definition.
-This explicit and repeated phrasing supports a high-confidence true value.
+Several listings explicitly state the building is fully insured (quotes include 'is 100% insured' and 'Building is Fully Insured with a reasonable maintenance fee'), so set to true with high confidence.

 Listings repeatedly list amenities like a heated salt pool, BBQ, recreation area, workout area, storage, and security, but never mention fire sprinklers.
 Combined with the unchecked sprinklers field in all available MLS records, this strongly indicates the building does not have a fire sprinkler system.